s-expressionists/Khazern/README.md

 The orignal Technical Memo 169 "Loop Iteration Macro" which defined LOOP for Lisp Machine Lisp and Maclisp also specified an extension mechanism known as an "iteration path."
-Khazern implements this via the syntax:
+The syntax was roughly:

 ```
 for-as-iteration-path ::= {FOR | AS} var [type-spec] BEING